Anna-Peng/thoughts/README.md

 ## Lost senses
 ----
-And all I can do is\Cancel changes
+And all I can do is\
 To See,\
 Not seeing,\
 And not saw.\